 - Interpretation.
 In the practices, events, or outcomes under study, demonstrate an understanding of what is important, why it is important, and how the organization arrived at the current situation.
 Appropriately apply class concepts to the phenomena under study. - Specificity.
 In your analysis and recommendations, be very specific about what actions a manager should implement.
-Justify and defend your recommendations. - Implementability.
-Given the current state of the organization (their resources, culture, politics, etc.) defend the implementability of your suggestions.
-Identify potential issues with your recommendations.
+Justify and defend your recommendations. - Feasible.
+Given the current state of the organization (their resources, culture, politics, etc.) defend the feasibility of the implementation of your suggestions.
+Identify potential issues with your recommendations. - Originality.

-Originality.
 Be creative with your analysis and recommendations.
 Identify potentially unexpected ways to implement your suggestions, and potentially unexpected consequences of implementing the suggestions.